 Energy and the Environment: Design and Innovation (2023-2024)

-Subteams will address the tradeoffs among technological design choices, environmental impacts, economic viability and other issues related to use.
-The goal is to produce a useful prototype and evaluate its environmental benefits and viability.
-Projects will be selected and defined during the fall semester and completed during the spring semester.
+Each year, students on this team partner with faculty on year-long projects focused on identifying, designing and prototyping new energy technologies, systems or approaches.
+Subteams address the tradeoffs among technological design choices, environmental impacts, economic viability and other issues related to use.
+Their goal is to produce a useful prototype and evaluate its environmental benefits and viability.

 Timing